 NEPA Alliance At Work

-The Northeastern Pennsylvania Alliance held its Annual Dinner on Wednesday, September 26, 2018 at Kalahari Resorts & Conventions, Pocono Manor, PA.
-The dinner was well attended by over 330 business and community leaders from around the region.
-During the dinner, NEPA presented the NEPA Alliance Regional Leadership Award.
-The award is presented to an agency, […]more info
+The Northeastern Pennsylvania Alliance held a Networking Reception on Thursday, September 16, 2021, at Kalahari Resorts & Conventions, 250 Kalahari Blvd, Pocono Manor, PA.
+The Reception was attended by over 200 business and community leaders from around the region.
+During the Reception, NEPA presented the NEPA Alliance Regional Leadership Award.
+The award is presented to […]more info

 U.S. Representative Matt Cartwright (PA-08) visited Johnson College with the Northeastern Pennsylvania Alliance (NEPA Alliance) to announce a $75,000 federal grant for Johnson College through the Appalachian Regional Commission (ARC) to help them expand workforce training in skilled trades.
 The school will use the funds to establish a Mobile Training Laboratory to provide hands-on learning […]more info

 NEPA was honored to host a meeting with Angelo Valletta, President & CEO and Ken Okrepkie from the Ben Franklin Technology Partners of Northeastern PA.
 Congratulations to Angelo on his new position as President & CEO.
 NEPA looks forward to working with you both in the future.
 Pictured from left: Stephen Ursich, NEPA Alliance; Kurt […]more info

 The NEPA Board of Directors met virtually on Wednesday, January 6, 2021 with special guests Steve D’Ettorre, Deputy Secretary for Technology and Investment at DCED, Neil Fowler, Executive Director, PA DCED Office of Technology and Innovation Ctr. for Strategic Partnerships and Cassandra Coleman, Executive Director, America250Pa.
 On behalf of the NEPA Board & Staff we […]more info